jsheppard95/Election_Analysis/README.md

 ## Election-Audit Summary
-Through this audit of a Colorado local congressional election, we find the county with the largest voter turnout to be Denver providing 82.8% of the vote for a total of 306,055 votes along with the winner to be Diana DeGette with 73.8% of the vote for a total of 272,892 votes.
+Through this audit of a Colorado local congressional election, we find the county with the largest voter turnout to be Denver providing 82.8% of the vote for a total of 306,055 votes and the winner to be Diana DeGette with 73.8% of the vote for a total of 272,892 votes.
 This script is generalizable to other election data sources following the same format as [election_results.csv](Resources/election_results.csv) with the replacement of